 The availability of polished concrete floors for residential use has changed the way property owners think about their floor treatments.
 This is an ideal option for floors that need to meet your aesthetic demands as well as being hard-wearing.
-Homeowners interested in NZ polished concrete floors should consider the following before proceeding with installation.
+Homeowners interested in NZ polished concrete floors should consider the following before proceeding with the installation.

 The availability of polished concrete floors for residential use has changed the way property owners think about their floor requirements.
 This is an ideal option for floors that need to meet your aesthetic demands as well as being hard-wearing.
-Homeowners interested in polished concrete floors should consider the following before proceeding with installation.
+Homeowners interested in polished concrete floors should consider the following before proceeding with the installation.

 1) The Desired Effect